guyradford/stm32-fc/docs/Hardware.md

 # IMU - Inertial Measurement Unit

-This device allows us to track the movement of the quadcopter in space allowing us to always know it's pitch, roll and yaw from an initial starting point.
+This device allows us to track the movement of the quadcopter in space allowing us to always know it's pitch, roll and input_yaw from an initial starting point.
 This is important as it allows the software to compensate or even control the quadcopter.

 ## Waveshare 10 DOF IMU Sensor (D)